mattmccreesh/log4j-shell-poc/README.md

 # log4j-shell-poc
+Fork of https://github.com/kozmer/log4j-shell-poc used for highlighting defenses for security vuls (defenses are in a different private repo)
 A Proof-Of-Concept for the recently found CVE-2021-44228 vulnerability. <br><br>
 Recently there was a new vulnerability in log4j, a java logging library that is very widely used in the likes of elasticsearch, minecraft and numerous others.